Agricultural Impact Statement (AIS) Frequently Asked Questions

 Will the information I provide make a difference?

-Yes, the information you provide can be used by regulatory agencies to change the outcome of a project and/or impact the amount and types of mitigation efforts that are required for a project.
-Most common results observed include the requirement to use an alternative project route or requiring a specific agricultural mitigation practice for certain agricultural lands.
+Yes.
+The information you provide can be used by regulatory agencies to change the outcome of a project and/or impact the amount and types of mitigation efforts that are required for a project.
+Most common results observed include the requirement to use an alternative project route or requiring a specific agricultural mitigation practice for certain agricultural land s.

 Will DATCP provide public notification of a newly published AIS document?

 Yes, DATCP distributes every AIS document publicly in accordance with notification requirements pursuant to Wis.
-Stat. § 32.035(5).
+Stat. § 32.035(5)

 Does the AIS program maintain agreements with other state or federal agencies?